Fivell/policies/source/sections/08-auditing_policy.md

 ## 8.2 Auditing Policies

-1. Responsibility for auditing information system access and activity is assigned to Datica's Security Officer.
+1. Responsibility for auditing information system access and activity is assigned to Versionista's Security Officer.
 The Security Officer shall:
    - Assign the task of generating reports for audit activities to the workforce member responsible for the application, system, or network;
    - Assign the task of reviewing the audit reports to the workforce member